Why Your Brain Creates Obstacles to Your Own Goals

 3. Expect Resistance in Advance

-Instead of interpreting it as a problem or surprise, you begin to recognize it as part of the process.
-That shift alone reduces the psychological weight of those internal obstacles to goals.
+Instead of seeing it as a problem or a surprise, you start recognizing it as a normal part of the process.
+That shift alone reduces the impact of those internal obstacles to goals.

 4. Start Before Motivation Appears